debitoor/debitoor-api-docs/pages/authentication.md

 # OAuth Sample App

-We've put together a small sample that demonstrates how to set up the OAuth 2.0 authentication.

-The source for the app can be found on [github](https://github.com/e-conomic/debitoor-oauth-sample).
-Feel free to [give it a spin](https://s3-eu-west-1.amazonaws.com/debitoor-oauth-sample/index.html).
+We've put together a small sample app that demonstrates how to set up the OAuth 2.0 authentication.
+You can find the source for the app on [github](https://github.com/e-conomic/debitoor-oauth-sample), and [give it a spin here](https://s3-eu-west-1.amazonaws.com/debitoor-oauth-sample/index.html).